Songs of Uncertain Authorship

 1930 medley of hits

 (Norris Collection) Fred Godfrey laid claim to several well-known songs of the Music Hall era for which he is never credited.
-Reproduced here is a postcard Godfrey gave to his grandson Peter sometime in the 1940s on which he printed in his own hand the names of some of his big hits as he remembered them, including the four great hits featured above.
+Reproduced here is a postcard Godfrey gave to his grandson Peter sometime in the 1940s on which he printed in his own hand the names of some of his big hits as he remembered them, including three of the four great hits featured above.
 Every published obituary of Godfrey lists Ship Ahoy!
 (All The Nice Girls Love A Sailor) among his successes, but somehow the published credit goes to his frequent collaborators A.J.
 Mills and Bennett Scott — indeed, some recording credits mention Scott alone.
-Surely, with so many hits already under his belt, Godfrey had no need to pad his resumé; all the writers spent hours crowding around a piano working out songs, and afterward who knew who did what?
-The true story may never be known.
+Surely, with so many hits already under his belt, Godfrey had no need to pad his resumé.
+All the writers spent hours crowding around a piano working out songs, and nobody knew beforehand which, if any, would be hits.
+Afterward, who knew who did what?
+And at the rate the writers were cranking them out (several per week), if someone’s name went missing from the published version, the feeling no doubt was “Oh, well, there’s plenty more where that came from.”
+The true story likely will never be known.

 Here, then, are the “problematic” songs.